MuhammadJoyHussain/TypeScript-TodoList/README.md

 // This is my first TypeScript app.
-Getting interested in it and it seems nice to learning it.
+Getting interested in it and it seems like learning it pretty much fun.